 The CDIP toolkit consists of:

-- general Information folios provide information across all core activity areas about specific topics relating to cultural diversity.
+- general Information folios that provide information across all core activity areas about specific topics relating to cultural diversity.
 They can be used by all staff and students across the university who wish to reflect on their current practices and/or review and evaluate their cultural competencies.

-- teaching and research folios contain strategies and suggestions for enhancing inclusive practices in teaching and research environments.
+- teaching and research folios that contain strategies and suggestions for enhancing inclusive practices in teaching and research environments.
 They offer self-assessment tools to assist the reader to reflect on and evaluate current practices and provide links to other resources available.
 These are aimed at providing Academic staff with the skills to create and maintain culturally inclusive classrooms and curriculum, research and research supervision skills.